Skip Content

 Lora Cecere on Supply Chain Metrics that Matter

-Lora CecereLora Cecere is the founder and CEO of the research firm Supply Chain Insights.
+Lora Cecere is the founder and CEO of the research firm Supply Chain Insights.
 She is the author of the enterprise software blog Supply Chain Shaman, which attracts 5,000 readers weekly.
 She also writes a blog for Forbes and is a LinkedIn Influencer.
 Currently, Lora’s research focuses on supply chain sensing and revenue management.
 Her supply chain experience includes specialist roles at AMR Research, Clorox, Gartner Group, Kraft, and Procter & Gamble.

-Hi Lora.
+Hi Lora!
 Thanks for your time today.
 What inspired you to write your book?

 I was an analyst at AMR Research and subsequently Gartner.
 I felt like I had a really rich set of experiences working with around 300 customers.
 I believe in the promise of supply chain and it was also the 30th anniversary of Supply Chain Management and I wanted to write a book about how supply chain improved balance sheets.

-So I sat down at my kitchen table in the winter of 2011.
+So, I sat down at my kitchen table in the winter of 2011.
 I started writing what became Bricks Matter, the first book I wrote.
 I realized I couldn’t write the celebratory book.
 I couldn’t write how supply chain had improved balance sheets.
 So after I finished Bricks Matter I returned to this topic.
-Metrics that Matter became a three year research project.
+Metrics that Matter became a three-year research project.
 I hired a research assistant to look at balance sheets and looked at performance and really tried to figure out which metrics mattered.
 We interviewed supply chain leaders and in the middle of that I decided that I would write this book, Supply Chain Metrics that Matter.
 I realized that many organizations are very confused about metrics.
 They are also uncertain about what drives the greatest value from supply chains.

-51vzP8ra+7LSo I started this book as a summary of this research.
+So, I started this book as a summary of this research.
 Sort of like my PHD thesis.
-When I sent out early chapters for people to read and give me feedback, one of the people that I worked with for years at AMR research told me that it was a very boring read!
+When I sent out early chapters for people to read and give me feedback, one of the people that I worked with for years at AMR Research told me that it was a very boring read!
 So I thought well, I need to make it more of a story.
 People like stories.
 “Joe”, the lead character in the book, is based on an actual client of mine called Joe.
 And the opening chapter in the book is an actual case study about a team meeting I attended where they would have the inventory “target of the month”.
 I watched that organization for many years and while not all the stories in the book are about that same organization I find the same trends across many companies:

 • Defining metrics in isolation